duchene/phylomad/README.md

 git clone https://github.com/duchene/modadclocks.git
 ```

 Double-click the PhyloMAd file according to the platform (runMac.command or runWin.vbs).
-This will install the R package *shiny* and its dependencies.
+If needed, this will install all the required R packages.
+This might take several minutes.

 If you have difficulty opening the program, you might want to try opening a bash shell, setting your directory to the PhyloMAd folder and executing the R script by hand.